The self-dual Lorentz violating model: quantization, scattering and dual equivalence: Summary

 \acknowledgments

 We would like to thank CNPq, CAPES and CNPq/PRONEX/FAPESQ-PB (Grant nos.
 165/2018 and 015/2019), for partial financial support.
 M.A.A., F.A.B. and E.P. acknowledge support from CNPq (Grant nos.
-306398/2021-4, 309092/2022-1, 304290/2020-3).
+306398/2021-4, 309092/2022-1, 304290/2020-3). \\ \\ \textbf{Data Availability Statement:} No Data associated in the manuscript.